anthonya91/git-repository/README.md

  to answer various questions such as:

 1. What jobs are most prevalent during COVID?
-2. What Locations are jobs in demand?
+2. which Locations have a need for employment due to COVID?
-3. which Companies are hiring the most?
+3. which Companies are hiring the most in relation to COVID?
 4. What are the salary expectations for these jobs?